juliangiuca/uberemailer/README.md

 * Given this is an exercise in fault tolerance, I would probably put the email processing into an async queue (like Resque), and handle the errors by re-listing the job in the queue with an exponential backoff.
-* I'd like to add some user feedback when the email is successfully or fails
+* I'd like to add some user feedback when the email is successfully or fails (JS error handling)
 * Persist the emails and the response to a database, and tie those entries to a users session.
 This would essenailly allow someone to have a history of the emails.
 Unless the clear their cookies!
 * Add HTML to the emails.
 Pretty easy with TextAngular.
 Didn't have time =(
 * Auth.
 Make people OAuth in, and lock the "from" to their email address.
+* Controller tests to make sure the error handling works when sending fails.

 ### License
 MIT License